oneki/oneki.github.io/docs/auth/010-oidc-server.md

 * **a login route**: this route is called by a direct link or following a 401 HTTP Error
 * **a login callback route**: this route is called by OIDC IDP after a successfull authentication

-Each route/page component should only contains one call to a hook.
 The code is the same for a NextJS App or a Create React App

 <Tabs
   defaultValue="login"